This post may contain affiliate links. When you purchase through links on my site, I may earn a commission at no cost to you. Learn more

 - Place jar in canner using your jar lifter.
 Repeat steps 8-11 until all apple pie filling is used.

 - Ensure the jars in your water bath canner are covered completely by 2-3 inches of water.

 - If your water is not boiling start your processing time when the water is boiling.
-Process quart jars for 25 minutes.
+Process quart jars for 25 minutes (make sure to adjust to your altitude).
 Set a timer, it makes it much easier to make sure you process for the correct time.
 When your timer goes off turn off the heat and remove the canner lid.
 Leave the jars in the water for 5 minutes.

 - Using your jar lifer carefully move the jars onto a wire rack or kitchen towel to allow to cool.
 When moving the jars try not to tilt them to the side as this could effect the seal of the jars.
 Allow your jars to cool for 12-24 hours before handling.